webda2l/symfony-docs/security/csrf.rst

   field value with it.

-The most effective way to cache pages that need CSRF protected forms is to use stateless CSRF tokens, see below.
+The most effective way to cache pages that need CSRF protected forms is to use :ref:`stateless CSRF tokens <csrf-stateless-tokens>`, as explained below.

 .. _csrf-protection-forms: